-There is a constant war going between the good guys and the bad guys, and a lot of the issues are only fixed after a vulnerability has been exposed.
-This is why it is so important to ensure your mobile devices, PC applications and antivirus software are kept up to date.
+There is a constant war going on between the good guys and the bad guys, and a lot of the issues are only fixed after a vulnerability has been exposed.
+This is why ensuring your mobile devices, PC applications and antivirus software are kept up to date is so important.

 In this online world, updating is just like maintaining your car.
 It requires effort and some inconvenience, but if you don’t do it, all you are doing is exposing yourself to problems in the future.

 I hope this information has been helpful.
 I’ll leave you with a couple of links to Australian Government cyber security websites.
 Stay safe.